cutthroat78/sionnach.xyz/content/yola.md

 ]
 ---

-Historically called: the Forth and Bargy dialect
+Yola was historically called the "Forth and Bargy Dialect"

 (investigate this more)

-Yola seems to be considered by a language by some and a dialect to others, but most of the sources I find that are more linguistically based (e.g. Ethnologue, Wikipedia, etc.) consider it a language.
+Yola seems to be considered by a language by some and a dialect to others, but most of the sources I find that are more linguistically based (e.g. Ethnologue, Wikipedia, etc.) consider it a language

 ## Links